UoaWDCC/VPS/wiki/Backend API.md

 - `active`: the scene the user should now be on.
 - `scenes`: the current scene plus directly reachable next scenes, preloaded for the client cache.
+- `active` and `scenes` are omitted when the interacted component does not lead to a different scene.

 **Reset (singleplayer):\***